 An employee may attach a written response to any document existing in his/her personnel record.
 Any document, or portion thereof, found to be contrary to fact shall be removed from the official personnel record.
-This section shall not authorize the removal of materials from the personnel concerning a matter of judgment or opinion rather than fact.
+This section shall not authorize the removal of materials from the personnel record where there is a dispute concerning a matter of judgment or opinion rather than fact.
 Materials may also be removed pursuant to the resolution of a grievance arising from the Collective Bargaining Agreement or of a complaint arising from a BOT-UFF Policy.